wjsutton/spill_the_dbt/tasks/challenge_02.md

 - Created our own generic tests to warn about issues
 - Installed a dbt package `dbt-utils` for more tests

-In future challenges, we'll explore more of the functionality of dbt.

-Save your work to GitHub, and I'll see you in the next challenge!
+Save your work to GitHub, share what you've learned with **#SpilltheDBT**, and get ready for the next challenge!